dotnet/docs-maui/docs/troubleshooting.md

 ### Windows

-The solution to this issue on Windows is to uninstall the .NET workloads, uninstall Visual Studio and its workloads, and uninstall the .NET SDK.
+The solution to this issue on Windows is to uninstall the .NET MAUI workloads through the CLI, uninstall Visual Studio and its .NET MAUI workloads, and uninstall the .NET SDK.
 This can be accomplished with the following process:

 1. Run `dotnet workload uninstall maui` if you ever used the `dotnet workload install` commands.
 1. Uninstall any standalone .NET SDK installers from Control Panel.
 These will have names similar to `Microsoft .NET SDK 6.0.300`.